GOVTNZ/print-ready/README.md

 This guide provides step-by-step instructions for implementing PrintReady in your website.
 The tool is open source and welcomes contributions from the all-of-government (AoG) community via GitHub.

-## Approach [move to /docs?]
-PrintReady leverages the browser’s default stylesheet, which is already effective for printed content, and enhances it only where necessary for example, by managing page layouts to prevent awkward breaks and maintain professional formatting.

-It embraces the principle of separation of concerns by applying the print styles exclusively for printing while keeping the screen styles only for screen rendering.

-It is designed to be flexible, separating core styles from site-specific needs and allowing easy customisation across different websites.

 ## Live Demo
 These pages and their assets are in the /example directory.
 Only the print view changes the screen view is identical.